 Note: A LISTSERV administrator should NEVER be LISTSERV@ anywhere or POSTMASTER@ anywhere.
 In fact, a LISTSERV administrator address should never contain the string "listserv" to the left of the @ sign.
 These userids are reserved and mean specific things to LISTSERV.
 If you need to use a generic name for a postmaster account, it is recommended that you use something like "listmaster" or "lstmaint" instead.

-It should be noted that LISTSERV cannot use a remote web server for its web archive and administration interface.
-The web server must be installed on the same machine with LISTSERV.
+LISTSERV cannot use a remote web server for its web archive and administration interface.
+The web server MUST be installed on the same machine with LISTSERV.

 Normally the locations for the various parts of the web interface are dependent on how you have set up your web server.
 You need to know:

 This is the directory normally reached by the relative URL /cgi-bin .
 A common absolute path to this directory is /var/www/cgi-bin , which the installation script uses as a default.
 Your web server may have been installed with its cgi-bin directory in a different place, or with a different name; so it is imperative that you verify the absolute path that leads to the executable script directory on your web server.
 The 'wa' CGI program used for the web interface is installed in this directory.